Cubs vs. Reds Player Props Betting Odds

 Steer Stats

-- Steer has collected 103 hits with 20 doubles, two triples, 15 home runs and 46 walks.
-He has driven in 58 runs with nine stolen bases.
+- Steer has 105 hits with 22 doubles, two triples, 15 home runs and 46 walks.
+He has driven in 59 runs with nine stolen bases.

 Steer Recent Games